 - How many concurrent connections do you expect the db server to handle?

-- How much data your db server is expected to process?
-Simple reads and writes
+- How much data is your db server expected to process?
+Simple reads and writes.

-- Large batch processing Long reporting queries
+- Large batch processing or long reporting queries.

 - Are your indexes optimized or is your DB filtering a lot of rows instead?

 Plan to have some breathing room for your CPU usage.
 If the average or constant CPU usage is around 50% or even 70%, then you are leaving very little room for spikes in usage which can result in incidents.